openhab/openhab-addons/bundles/org.openhab.binding.hapero/README.md

 ## Warning!

 The Upload.hld file contains the VNC Password and serial number of your heating control system.
-With these, anyone can log into your control system!
+With these, anyone can log into your control system.
 Make sure you configure your heating control system and openHAB so that this file is never visible to anyone outside your home network!